 When getting a trimmer for fades, you would be faced with the decision of buying either a corded or cordless clipper.
 While a majority of corded clippers make use of an AC power source, some cordless clippers use DC power.

 Cordless and corded clippers both have their advantages and drawbacks.
 It is best to go with the one you are more convenient with.
 The cordless clippers offer freedom, while the corded clippers have more powerful engines.

 For example, the motor of a cordless clipper would begin to reduce performance as soon as the battery begins to depreciate.
 Hence, a cordless clipper that doubles as a corded one would have an upper hand.

-I have both corded and cordless clippers.
-I like to use them for different purposes as long as they offer the maximum torque that is required.
-I use my cordless clipper in the shower, then take the corded one along while going to the barbershop.
+I have both corded and cordless clippers and like to use them for different purposes as long as they offer the maximum torque required.
+Use the cordless clipper in the shower and take the corded one along while going to the barbershop.

 4. Comb Attachments

 Usually, when you get a new clipper, it comes with comb guides.
 The comb guides or attachments are used in tapering hair length.
 The comb guides are fixed on the blade and it helps to vary the hair length.
 There is an adjustable setting on the sides of some clippers.

 As a rule of thumb, if you want precise cuts, you need a precise blade.
 A clipper with a fade blade would do a better job compared to one that is sold as an all-in-one clipper.